 A new web-based SystemiTool is now available, which allows users to showcase their systemigram in Presentation Mode.
-This feature will soon be available for the PC/MAC versions.
+Users are also able to download this tool for both PC and MAC versions.

 If you have any feedback or suggestions, please contact us so that we may continue to develop this tool to meet the research community’s needs.